it3xl/Weak-Closure-Pattern/README.md

 ### It is a weak closure implementation for .NET

-Creation of the closure behavior that will be independent from any .NET compiler.
+Creation of the closure behavior that will not be dependent from any .NET compiler.

 **Sorry, it is under development and it is for me**